Assassyn/universal-hive-bot/README.md

 This is a solution to my problems.
 I have a few tokesn which I need to stake, delegate stake, or sell.
 This processes are long and anoying so I need a small bot to do this taks for me.

+Any question, advices or idea please create the issue.

 # Why do I need to specyfy ther Active Key?

 Because bot is doing token operation it requires the ActiveKey to be able to authorise.
 I have added the posting key as to future-proof it just in case I will find an operation which can be automated and requires the posting authorization.